bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 80°
+- 79°
-- Windy and Partly Cloudy
+- Breezy and Partly Cloudy
-- 37% humidity
+- 39% humidity
-- 17 mph wind
+- 18 mph wind
-- 52% cloud cover
+- 56% cloud cover
-- 46 AQI 🟩
+- 53 AQI 🟨
 - 0.07 inches of rain expected in the next 48 hours